Julia Robinson: Mathematical contributions

 After graduating, Robinson continued in graduate studies at Berkeley.
 As a graduate student, Robinson was employed as a teaching assistant with the Department of Mathematics and later as a statistics lab assistant by Jerzy Neyman in the Berkeley Statistical Laboratory, where her work resulted in her first published paper, titled "A Note on Exact Sequential Analysis".

 Robinson received her PhD degree in 1948 under Alfred Tarski with a dissertation on "Definability and Decision Problems in Arithmetic".

-Her dissertation showed that the theory of the rational numbers was an undecidable problem, by demonstrating that elementary number theory could be defined in terms of the rationals.
+Her dissertation showed that the theory of the rational numbers was an undecidable, by demonstrating that elementary number theory could be defined in terms of the rationals.
 (Elementary number theory was already known to be undecidable by Gödel's first incompleteness theorem.)

 Here is an excerpt from her thesis:"This consequence of our discussion is interesting because of a result of Gödel which shows that the variety of relations between integers (and operations on integers) which are arithmetically definable in terms of addition and multiplication of integers is very great.
 For instance from Theorem 3.2 and Gödel's result, we can conclude that the relation which holds between three rationals A, B, and N if and only if N is a positive integer and A=B^{N} is definable in the arithmetic of rationals."